-Mungabareena is an important cultural site to the indigenous community as it was historically a meeting place.
+Mungabareena is an important cultural site to the First Nations community as it was historically a meeting place.
 The reserve is also a popular spot for scenic walks along the Murray River, swimming, fishing, canoeing and photography.

 Managed by Albury City Council